MahBadran93/ROS_Project/README.md

 <h4 align="center">  <ins> Localization </ins> </h4>

 After creating the map, the next step is to locate the robot in the environment (created map).
-We can define localization as the process of finding the location of the robot in respect with the environment.
-For now, we have the map of the environment created, and we have sensors located on the robot which will observe the environment then we do localization to estimate the coordinates and angles of where the robot is located in the environment.
+We can define localization as the process of finding the location of the robot with respect to the environment.
+For now, we have the map of the environment created, sensors located on the robot that will observe the environment.
+Now we start the localization process to estimate the coordinates and angles of where the robot is located in the environment.

 - To apply localization, we use **AMCL (Adaptive Monte Carlo Localization)** package which provides **amcl** node.
 It is a localization system that implements Kullback-Leibler(Monte Carlo) algorithm which uses an adaptive particle filters to track the position of the robot w.r.t the environment. <bR>